hsandt/hsandt.github.io/portfolio/hotshot-racing.markdown

 ## Context

-I worked on Hotshot Racing as a Game Programmer in [Sumo Digital](https://www.sumo-digital.com/){:target="_blank"} (Nottingham studio), with a team of around 15 people.
+I worked on Hotshot Racing as a Game Programmer in Sumo Digital, Nottingham studio, with a team of around 15 people.
 I coded in C++ with the in-house racing game engine and in C# for external tools.

 ## Role